The Everlasting Covenants

 The rest of the covenants are specifically with Abraham and his descendants through Jacob, eight covenants in all (or eight versions of the covenant).
 All the covenants may be properly called Messianic covenants because they concern preserving the Messianic line and the promises of future salvation through the Messiah of Israel.
 The salvation of Noah's family assured the survival of the line of Shem, the ancestor of Abraham.

 The next divine covenant was made with Abraham, Isaac and Jacob in the land of Canaan.
-God promised Abraham a great name, that all nations would be blessed through him, that a direct heir would come from his body and Sarah, that he would be the Father of many people and nations, that his descendants would be delivered from bondage, and that his descendants through Isaac would possess the lands from the Nile River to the Euphrates River, especially the land of Canaan.
+God promised Abraham a great name, that all nations would be blessed through him, that a direct heir would come from his body and Sarah, that he would be the Father of many people and nations, that his descendants would be delivered from bondage, and that his descendants through Isaac would possess the lands from the Nile River to the Euphrates River, but then specified as the Land of Canaan.
+See a graphic of the promised territory here.
 The covenant was unconditional and everlasting and circumcision was the sign of this covenant (Gen 12:1-3; 15:1-21; 17:1-22).
 See my article The Story of Abraham.

 God reiterated this covenant with Abraham's son Isaac (Gen 26:2-5, 23-24), which specifies that the Messianic line would not go through Ishmael.
 God continued the Abrahamic covenant with Isaac's son Jacob (Gen 28:10-22; 35:9-12), affirming the same promises and specifying that the Messianic line would not go through Esau.
 The covenant with Jacob introduced something new: Jacob's name was changed to Israel ("God perseveres," BDB 975) and God promised that from him would come a nation and an assembly of nations.
 See my article Our Father Jacob.